 It's really self-explanatory but here's a full view.
-Fill the system with your favorite growth medium and worm castings if you can get them somewhere.
-While adding the dirt you'll need to transplant each row or you can start by seed.
+Fill the system with your favorite growth medium and worm castings if you can get worm castings somewhere.
+While adding the dirt, you'll need to transplant each row or you can start by seed.

 Now you're ready to fill the inner tube with worm bedding and kitchen scraps. next comes the adding worms.
 I would suggest a variety of worms but you'll have to keep following me for that info.
 The inner tubing has holes up and down for the worms to crawl out of and into the soil to deposit their castings.